Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 19. Tell Me About A Time You Adapted Instruction To Support Diversity And Inclusion.
 What Impacted The Outcome?

-Easy Answer: Recently,, I designed a module that can be customized to dissect the most commonly read texts through a variety of different cultural perspectives.
+Example Answer: Recently,, I designed a module that can be customized to dissect the most commonly read texts through a variety of different cultural perspectives.
 Teachers choose activities that are aligned with the identities of their students to facilitate discussion by incorporating different perspectives.

 Exit ticked demonstrated increased comprehension and a sense of belonging.
 This is attributed directly to their voices mirroring.